open-contracting/kingfisher-summarize/docs/cli/use.rst

 Upgrade Kingfisher Summarize
 ----------------------------

-If the new version of Kingfisher Summarize makes changes to SQL statements, you might want to re-create the collection-specific schemas, by running :ref:`delete` then :ref:`add` for the selected extensions (``SELECT id from selected_collections;``).
+If the new version of Kingfisher Summarize makes changes to SQL statements, you might want to re-create the collection-specific schemas, by running :ref:`remove` then :ref:`add` for the selected extensions (``SELECT id from selected_collections;``).